 Goals for the new system Solution vision Related requirements Deadline Efficient support of all user tasks.
-All relevant data are available during the task without switch- ing between several systems.
+All relevant data are available during the task without switching between several systems.
 All parties can see the health record.
 Support for all tasks in Chapter C. System integration, particularly F2.
 Adequate response times in L1.
-2. Reduce medica- tion errors from 10% to 2%.
+2. Reduce medication errors from 10% to 2%.
 Avoid manual steps - record the prescription immediately.
-The system checks for validity, drug interaction, etc. Support for task C10 (clinical session), in particular problem 2p (assess the state of the patient) and 6q (errors at hand-over).
+The system checks for validity, drug interaction, etc. Support for task C10 (clinical session), in particular problem 2p (assess the state of the patient) and 6q (errors at handover).
 Support for task C11 (prescription), almost all the subtasks.
-3. Continuous improvement of the work proc- esses.
-Easy to set up and modify standard treatment plans.
+3. Continuous Easy to set up and modify standard treatment plans.
 Easy to integrate the system with new lab systems, etc. Requirements in sections E4 and F10 (system expansion and integration with new systems).
 4. Lower opera- tional costs.
 Acquire a new, hopefully cheaper, system.
 All the requirements and the selection criteria in B5.
-5. Meet the new EU rules on 1-1- 2017
+5. Meet the new EU rules on 1-1- 2019